sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 ### Inkscape Figure Manager

-This is a figure manager developed by Gilles Castel, and here is the [repo](https://github.com/gillescastel/inkscape-figures).
+This is a figure manager developed by Gilles Castle, and here is the [repo](https://github.com/gillescastel/inkscape-figures).
 I recommend you follow the installation instructions there.
-Here is just some guideline for you.
+Here are just some guidelines for you.

 1. Install [choose](https://github.com/chipsenkbeil/choose) (specifically for macOS, [rofi](https://github.com/davatorium/rofi) for Linux instead):